Come, Sweet Death (novel)

-Komm, süßer Tod ("Come, Sweet Death") is a 1998 novel by Austrian author Wolf Haas.
+Come, Sweet Death (Komm, süßer Tod) is a 1998 novel by Austrian author Wolf Haas.
 It is named after a musical piece by Johann Sebastian Bach.
-It was picturised in 2000 as Komm, süßer Tod.
+It was adapted for film in 2000 as Come, Sweet Death.

 Plot summary

 Disillusioned paramedic and ex-cop Simon Brenner finds himself trapped between the front lines of two competing Emergency Medical Services in Vienna's relentless summer heat.
 Things turn really hot when Brenner starts looking into the unusually high death rate of elderly patients.